-Frenz's mission statement is:

-One person, one cup, one community, one world.
-We care about our family.
+Frenz's mission statement is: One person, one cup, one community, one world.

 This mission statement focuses on our objective of being the most recognizable coffee brand in the world.

 Board of Directors

 Frenz's Board consists of eight members.
 Three board members are Chief Executive Officers or Board Chairs in leading public companies in Belgium, two are Board members of RPPC, and the remaining Board members are executive officers of Frenz.